jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Iron Colossus.md

 RacialMods:
 Languages: Common
 SQ: alternate form, mythic creation, mythic resilience, siege tower
+SpecialAbilities:
-SpecialAbilities: >
+  Alternate Form (Ex): >
-  Alternate Form (Ex) As a full-round action, an iron colossus can transform its legs into a massive, destructive track.
+    As a full-round action, an iron colossus can transform its legs into a massive, destructive track.
 Its speed becomes 80 ft., it can't be tripped, and it gains a trample attack that deals 4d8+30 damage.
 It loses its stomp attack.
 It can resume its base form as a full-round action.
+  Deadly Fumes (Ex): >
-Deadly Fumes (Ex) An iron colossus emits a 30-foot-radius cloud of poisonous gas, exposing creatures that start their turn in this area.
+    An iron colossus emits a 30-foot-radius cloud of poisonous gas, exposing creatures that start their turn in this area.
 Deadly Fumes: inhaled-save Fort DC 21; frequency 1/round for 2 rounds; effect 1d4 Constitution damage and sickened; cure 1 save.
+  Fire Absorption (Ex): >
-Fire Absorption (Ex) Not only is a flesh colossus immune to fire, but when targeted or hit by a spell or attack that would deal fire damage, it heals half the fire damage it would be dealt.
-Selective Antimagic Aura (Su) Spells with the fire descriptor and fire effects are unaffected by this field.
-Siege Tower (Ex) An iron colossus's ballistae don't provoke attacks of opportunity, and they reload themselves at the start of the colossus's turn.
+    Not only is a flesh colossus immune to fire, but when targeted or hit by a spell or attack that would deal fire damage, it heals half the fire damage it would be dealt.
+  Selective Antimagic Aura (Su): >
+    Spells with the fire descriptor and fire effects are unaffected by this field.
+  Siege Tower (Ex): >
+    An iron colossus's ballistae don't provoke attacks of opportunity, and they reload themselves at the start of the colossus's turn.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: